wallclockbuilder/stringutil/README.md

  import "xstrings" "https://github.com/wallclockbuilder/rugo/xstrings"
 ```
 ### Example
-You want to remove the trailing space
+I want to remove the trailing space
  from the end of a string.

 This is what Go forces me to do: